 Making a social impression

 And that takes us back to the old-school concept of marketing impressions.
 Before the days of social media, businesses advertised with the idea that if enough people saw an ad, some of them would respond to it.
-Quaint, I know, but there is still a bit of value in that concept if you have deep pockets.
+Quaint, I know, but there is still value in that concept if you have deep pockets.
 But for most businesses, and small businesses in particular, the impressions you need these days are those you get in search engine results by showing up at the top of page one of Google.
 And the added benefit of using social media to help you achieve search engine visibility is that social media itself is actually even more powerful than search.
 How can that be?
 The answer is that people trust people more than they trust businesses or machines.
 An endorsement of your business or product from social media fans means more to a prospective customer than any advertisement or clever marketing slogan you could possibly hope to create.
 And when people share online, they share links, which means that you create a shortcut past search engines (and your competition) when you get endorsed via social media.

 Now that you know all about how you can use social media with your business, it’s time to get rolling.